inkognitro/react-app-tutorial/09-wiring.md

 Cool!
 Now that we have the toaster middleware available, let's use it in the next step.

-### 9.6 Middleware in the `useApiV1RequestHandler` hook
+### 9.6 Add the middleware in `useApiV1RequestHandler`
-Whenever we use the ApiV1RequestHandler, it would be nice to configure if toast messages from the responses should be shown or not.
+Whenever we use the ApiV1RequestHandler, it would be nice to configure whether toast messages from the responses should be shown or not.

-So let's enhance the `useApiV1RequestHandler` hook, that the code looks like below:
+Despite I am not a fan of implicitly doing things, I think it makes sense to show the toasts when no hook configuration was used with the hook.

+See the code below, which enhances the `useApiV1RequestHandler` hook, to better understand what I mean:
 ```typescript
 // src/packages/core/api-v1/core/scopedRequestHandler.ts